Shannon, County Clare: Development

 The population grew in the 1990s, and new modern housing developments were built.
-Improvements to facilities in the town included the opening of a second major supermarket, Lidl, with the shopping centre being expanded by the addition of the "skycourt" complex.
+Improvements to facilities in the town included the opening of a second major supermarket, Lidl, with the shopping centre being expanded by the addition of the "Skycourt" complex.

 The main road through Shannon was remodelled following the opening of the bypass of Newmarket-on-Fergus.
 New units continued to open in the industrial estates.

 Education

 Shannon town has six primary schools: St. Tola's, St John's, St Senan's, Gaelscoil Donnacha Rua, St. Conaire's (largest primary school) and St. Aidan's, including a Gaelscoil (Gaelscoil Donncha Rua) and a school under the patronage of Church of Ireland (St. Johns NS).

-There are two second level education institutes in the town, St. Patrick's Comprehensive School and St. Caimin's Community School.
+There are two second-level education institutes in the town, St. Patrick's Comprehensive School and St. Caimin's Community School.
 St. Patrick's Comprehensive School opened in 1966 as Ireland's first comprehensive school.
 It has been serving the town since and is due an extension to increase its capacity to over 900 pupils.

 There is one third level institution in Shannon: the Shannon College of Hotel Management, which opened in 1951.
 Since 2015 it has been an official college of the National University of Ireland, Galway.

 Economy

 Shannon Free Zone is Ireland's largest cluster of North American investments.
 Since its establishment in 1959, more than 110 overseas companies have chosen to open subsidiaries in Shannon.
-Major companies in Shannon include global market leaders as Element Six, Symantec, Avocent, AXA Partners, Lufthansa Technik, Mentor Graphics, RSA Security, Molex, GE Capital, Ingersoll Rand, Intel and Digital River.
-When Eirjet existed, its head office was located on the grounds of Shannon Airport.
+Major companies in Shannon include Jaguar Land Rover, Zimmer Biomet, Element Six, Symantec, AXA Partners, Lufthansa Technik, Mentor Graphics, RSA Security, GE Capital, Ingersoll Rand, Intel and Digital River.
+Eirjet's head office was located on the grounds of Shannon Airport.

 Local government and politics

-The town is administered at a local level by Clare County Council, preceded by Shannon Town Council, which in turn succeeded the Shannon Town Commissioners.
+The town is administered at a local level by Clare County Council.
+In 1982, the town was granted local government under town commissioners.
+In 2002, this body became a town council.
+In 2008, the administrative boundary of the town was extended.
+In 2014, in common with all town councils in Ireland, it was abolished and its functions were transferred to the county council.

 In addition, prior to September 2004, Shannon Development, a state-sponsored body had charge of many services normally provided by local authorities in Ireland.
 This gave Shannon a unique status in local governance.
 In September 2004 its situation was regularised when Shannon Development transferred its local government functions to Clare County Council.
 The company retains responsibility for the Shannon Free Zone.